web3lancer/freelancesafe/README.md

 # FreelanceSafe 🚀✨

 FreelanceSafe is a modular and practical system for freelance payments and escrow management.
 Secure your freelance transactions with ease! 💼🔒(work in progress). it is a real life application of cardano that has the potential to reduce dependence on centralized payment processors and ease the life of billions of remote workers.
+All while ensuring security and reliability on a decentralized foundation.

 ## Features 🌟